ProfessorManhattan/packer-archlinux-desktop/README.md

 ## Updating Your Box

-If a new release of the variables.description system is available, you can update your VagrantUp box.
+If a new release of the ArchLinux Desktop 2022.04.05 system is available, you can update your VagrantUp box.
 You can do this by changing the `"iso_checksum_url"`, `"iso_url"`, and `"iso_version"` variables in the `template.json` file.
 After that, run `packer build -only=virtualbox-iso template.json` to build the image again.

 <a href="#contributing" style="width:100%"><img style="width:100%" src="https://gitlab.com/megabyte-labs/assets/-/raw/master/png/aqua-divider.png" /></a>